ultl/aie/chap_00.md

 - NLP is a field of artificial intelligence that focuses on the interaction between computers and humans through natural language.
 Before the advent of transformer models, NLP relied heavily on traditional machine learning
-- Two architectures dominated the landscape:
+- Three architectures dominated the landscape:
   - **Recurrent Neural Networks (RNNs)**: RNNs were introduced to handle sequential data and showed promise in tasks like language modeling and machine translation.
 However, they struggled with long-range dependencies